DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **+**:

-- quick and simple to build
+- Quick and simple to build.
-- more stable and reliable than *Bus Topology*
+- More stable and reliable than *Bus Topology*.
-- possible to make reservation by second ring
+- Possible to make reservation by second ring.

 **-**:

-- at break the whole network will fall
+- At break the whole network will fall.

 ---